Relaxing Spa Escapes across Germany

 You’ll find the Spreewald Therme at the heart of the UNESCO biosphere reserve.
 The spa is renowned for its natural saltwater pools, which come from an underground depth of 1,350m.
 Apparently the high temperature, the water pressure and the minerals dissolved in the saline solution are good for your skin and respiratory system.
 I personally loved curling up in front of the huge open-fireplaces after an ice dip.

-This is more hipster-hideout than traditional-spa, but I love it none the less.
-Hidden at the heart of Berlin behind the main train station, it boasts 11 saunas, two pools and a gorgeous garden full of pavilions.
+This is more hipster-hideout than traditional-spa, but I love it nonetheless.
+The various locations boast dozens of saunas, pools and a gorgeous garden full of pavilions.
 Design and decor are Balinese-inspired, and the striking statues are bought from Indonesia.
-And yes, I spent a perfect evening here all alone to celebrate my 28th birthday.

 Sonnenalp, Bavaria